tgaff/ajax-crud-book-app/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> AJAX CRUD Book App Lab

-**Objective:** In this lab you will CRUD resources using jQuery AJAX and a RESTful JSON API endpoint.
-Your goal is to `create`, `read`, `update`, and `delete` books, and render those books to the page using jQuery.
+In this lab you will CRUD resources using AJAX and a RESTful JSON API.
+Your goal is to `create`, `read`, `update`, and `delete` books, and to render those books to the page using jQuery and AJAX.

 ## Getting Started